The challenge of expensive living

 Growing ecological awareness

 Like mainland France, Réunion Island is gradually going green.
 And with good reason: ecology is a crucial issue when living on an island, whether in terms of waste management, resource sharing and limited space, or products released into the ocean.
-The people of Reunion are sensitive to the beautiful nature that surrounds them, and initiatives to promote local production and short supply chains have multiplied, although they are still mainly of associative or citizen origin.
-Key initiatives include the creation of a marine reserve, a national park and a Ramsar zone, as well as "Nights without lights", a month during which local authorities switch off public lighting to avoid disturbing young petrels learning to fly, beach litter-picking outings, and the switch to cardboard and bamboo plates and cutlery at almost all public events.
+The people of Reunion are sensitive to the beautiful nature that surrounds them, and initiatives to promote local production and short supply chains have multiplied, but they are still essentially of associative or citizen origin.
+Key initiatives include the creation of a marine reserve, a national park and a Ramsar zone, as well as "nights without lights", a month during which local authorities switch off public lighting to avoid disturbing young petrels learning to fly, beach litter-picking outings, and the switch to cardboard and bamboo plates and cutlery at almost all public events.
 While "handmade" products are much more firmly rooted on the island than in mainland France, ecology is, as everywhere else, a matter of priorities, and is not yet one of those of the most disadvantaged populations.
 In working-class neighborhoods, for example, it's not uncommon to see children's parks covered in garbage at the end of the weekend, or a boneless car next to a washing machine in a parking lot.
 Finally, there's the question of automobile pollution and the deep-rooted idea that anyone who has reached or is about to reach adulthood must own their own car to survive on Reunion Island, hence the legendary traffic jams on the coastal road.
 And yet the public transport network, while not in the hearts of Réunion's inhabitants, is present and functional.

 Towards energy autonomy

 Where there's an environment, there's also renewable energy.
 Almost a third of the island's electricity is generated by burning bagasse, a residue from sugarcane production.
 A proportion is also generated by dams, thermal power stations and solar panels, which have become increasingly popular in recent years on warehouse roofs and supermarket parking lots.
 A few wind turbines have also appeared, with blades that can be dismantled in the event of a cyclone.
 Réunion is also one of France's best-equipped départements in terms of solar water heaters, which seems logical given the sunshine, but the rate of installation is still behind that of Germany!
 Although Réunion produced 100% of its electricity from renewable sources in the 1980s, the explosion in consumption has meant that the share of oil and coal has risen again.
 Nonetheless, Réunion remains an island that relies heavily on renewable energy, so much so that it plans to return to 100% renewable energy as part of a vast political project called Gerri.
-This acronym, which stands for Green Energy Revolution: Reunion Island, is a program launched by the State, the region and the department, with the aim of making Réunion an ecological model in terms of energy production and consumption by 2030.
+This acronym, which stands for " Green Energy Revolution: Reunion Island ", is a program launched by the State, the region and the department, with the aim of making Réunion an ecological model in terms of energy production and consumption by 2030.
 Within or outside this framework, there is no shortage of innovative projects: wave power, geothermal energy...
 A fine dream for 2030, but many of these projects remain in this state, for lack of funding or political commitment.
 In concrete terms, the new 210 MW heavy fuel oil power plant at Le Port was inaugurated in 2013, while Gerri was disbanded the same year, following revelations of high salaries and a lack of concrete action.

 A growing population in a limited space